Diaper Change Station Hacks for Tight Spaces

 Nighttime Changing Station Essentials

-• Place a small white noise machine nearby to mask changing sounds
+• Place a subtle white noise machine near your bed to muffle the fluctuating sounds.

 Soothing Techniques for Post-Change Sleep

-• Soft shushing sounds that mimic womb noises
+• Gentle shushing sounds akin to womb sounds

-• Minimal stimulation techniques to keep baby in sleep mode
+• Reduced-stimulation methods for keeping baby in sleep mode

 Diaper Changing Station Hacks for Small Spaces